 The hardest thing about our trips is saying goodbye to a wonderful group of new friends, and a charming region of France.
 If you’ve got extra vacation time to spend in Europe, we suggest you save it for after the trip, rather than before.
 Chances are there will be others from this week’s adventure who would like some company for a weekend in Paris.

 When you travel “Back-to-Back” on two or more of our tours, you are eligible for a discount!

 For travelers wishing to spend more time cycling in Europe, consider arriving early to join HE Travel’s Puglia Villa Bike Tour.
-Spend a week cycling along ancient Roman lanes, coastal drives and mountain paths.
+Spend a week cycling along ancient Roman lanes, coastal drives, and mountain paths.
 Each night, relax at an authentic gay owned and operated agriturismo, enjoying a glass of wine from the villa’s vineyards, gourmet meals, and a dip in the pool, with cute locals always stopping by to enjoy the festivities.

 Contact Us for pricing if you are interested in reserving Mistral plus Puglia Villa.

-Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 2 lunches, and 5 dinners with wine included; Transportation to get luggage (and tired riders!) to destination; Use of bike; A wine-tasting; Map and routes.
+Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 2 lunches, and 5 dinners with wine included; Transportation to get luggage (and tired riders!) to the destination; Use of a bike; A wine-tasting; Map and routes.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.